virtuozzo/cloudscripting-docs/docs/reference/actions.md

 <!-- add example -->

 ## Custom Actions
 The declarative code inside a manifest can be divided into separate blocks, named **actions**.
 Subsequently, the particular actions can be run by means of appealing to call actions with different parameters.
+More examples about using [action placeholders are here](/reference/actions/#call-action-with-parameters).

 The example below shows how to create a new file (e.g. the *example.txt* file in the *tmp* directory) by executing a *createFile* action at the compute node:
 ```